jwyong/soapp-flutter/README.md

 # Soapp - Extending Possibilities

 All-in-one app for chat, appointments and much more.
+A prototype written in Flutter Dart language in order to experiment on the feasibility of a custom XMPP Erlang backend connected to Flutter frontend.
+At the time of writing, there wasn't a Flutter library which handles XMPP (much less a highly customised backend), so the use of MethodChannels were required to communicate with native Smack (Android) and XMPP Framework (iOS) libraries.

 ## About Soapp